waimea-igdaikee/200-dtd-assessment/README.md

 This is my Level 2 NCEA project for Digital Technologies.

 This project is a database-connected website for a life coaching business that:
-- Has information about the business
+- Contains information about the business
 - Allows members of the public to create bookings for different services
 - Allows admins to view and manage bookings
+- Allows admins to easily manage the listed services.

 ## Documentation